caseyhadden/caseyhadden.github.io/source/eternal/sealed-example/index.markdown

 happy to provide information for others to use as they see fit.
 I do like trying to put the decks together, but it's possible I'm doing it all wrong :).

+Feedback of all kinds is welcome.
+Let me know, if you think the tool is great or terrible.
+Perhaps I'd be better off building decks through a different process; let me know.
+Or anything else.
+We're all trying to improve.

+1. Email me@caseyhadden.com
+2. Send me a DM on discord Dendroaspis#2087.

 For this description, I'll be using my [week 2 pool](https://eternalwarcry.com/decks/details/G26bvYflBeU/chapter-22-sealed-pool-week-2) for the September, 2018 sealed league.